chemarinconez/100DaysOfJavaScript/README.md

 ### Day 21

 I learned about looping Arrays and Objects with the for-of loop and some topics of ES6+ such as Enhanced Object Literals and Optional Chaining (?.).
+DAY 21-2 : Challenge completed.

 ### Day 20